areleu/vencopy/docs/software/flexEstimator.rst

 In the following, filtering procedures in VencoPy for individual profiles are documented.
 Filtering occurs after the completion of the main calculation steps using selectors.
-These are calculated based only on the four flow-related profiles (consumption, plugPower, uncontrolledCharge and auxilliaryFuelConsumption) in `calcProfileSelectors()` and applied to both flow-profiles and state-profiles.
+These are calculated based only on the four flow-related profiles (consumption, plugPower, uncontrolled_charging and auxilliaryFuelConsumption) in `calcProfileSelectors()` and applied to both flow-profiles and state-profiles.

 Four criteria are applied to select individual profiles that are eligible for load shifting.